rasmuserik/util/sprints.md

 This document keeps track of the 3-day development sprints at solsort.com, across different projects.
 The content will also be posted on the solsort blog.

-# 2015-11-11 Library app
+# 2015-11-11 Library app infrastructure progress

 Results:

+- ElasticSearch service running with bibliographic data for materials with covers in brønd
-- Extracting isbns of books in dataset which has cover on bogpriser.dk
+- Figured out which books in the dataset that have cover on bogpriser.dk
-- new version of /bibdata, use ting-id instead of lid, - and use new database
-- set up elasticsearch server + start index items with cover pages on dev.vejlebib.dk
+- Merge `/bib` and `/bibdata` web services
+- Make semantic marked-up html on `/bib` be based on the new data set / data model.

+Productivity: Low - used a day on non-related computer science research (mainly programming language theory)

 Tools: